Institutional Review Board (IRB)

 Through its program, the IRB ensures that all research or other projects associated with Michigan Tech comply with all relevant government rules and regulations.

 All research studies involving human participants conducted by Michigan Tech faculty,

-staff, or students as part of his or her university responsibilities are subject to IRB review and must be submitted via IRBNet.org.
+staff, or students as part of his or her University responsibilities are subject to IRB review and must be submitted via IRBNet.
 Feel free to contact our office if you have any questions on what you should submit.

-Some studies (such as those listed below) that involve human subjects ARE NOT considered research but should be submitted for evaluation purposes.
-Please either submit an exemption request via irbnet.org or contact us at email@example.com for assistance.
+Some studies (such as those listed below) involving human subjects are not considered research but should be submitted for evaluation purposes.
+Please either submit an exemption request via IRBNet or contact us at email@example.com for assistance.

 - Michigan Tech president, dean/chair, teacher, and student evaluations;

 - Program evaluation research to benefit Michigan Tech and/or programs carried out by Michigan Tech administrative officials;

 - Projects designed to enhance or improve curricula offerings;

 - Projects designed to enhance or improve customer satisfaction;

 - Benefits or Human Resource surveys and evaluations;